-The assessment also covers our yearly audit, utilities, real estate taxes, and our HOA Insurance.
-The assessment also covers expenses, maintenance and repairs for roads and drainage, water and sewer, lakes and parks, lake water testing, grass cutting, snow plowing, and the sanitary sewer project
+The quarterly assessment paid to the Bayles Lake Homeowners Association is used to pay the salaries and expenses for personnel for Maintenance/Grounds, Security, Water Supply Operator, Administrative Assistant, and Legal Support.
+The assessment also covers our yearly audit, utilities, real estate taxes, and HOA Insurance.
+The assessment covers expenses, maintenance and repairs for roads and drainage, water and sewer, lakes and parks, lake water testing, grass cutting, snow plowing, and the sanitary sewer project.

-WHAT IS BAYLES LAKE SECURITY?
+WHAT IS BAYLES LAKE SAFETY AND SECURITY?

 Under the supervision of the Bayles Lake Homeowners Association (BLHOA) President, Bayles Lake Security performs safety-related duties to ensure the safety of lake residents and their guests.